beemorris/beemorris.github.io/_pages/cv.md

     * [LaTeX Tutorial](https://beemorris.github.io/teaching/2021-spring-tutorial-LaTeX)
       * My advisor lead a LaTeX Tutorial for the Center of Excellence for Women & Technology.
 I assisted in this tutorial along with another student.
   * Fall 2019
-    * L55: Programming for Computational Linguistics
+    * L55: Programming for Computational Linguists
       * I filled in for my advisor and taught two lectures on Unix basics and Python.
 This is a mixed undergraduate and graduate course.

 service & leadership